kmmod/tylko-cuboids/README.md

 ## Grouping Algorithm

-## First approach:

-The application groups cuboids that share face adjacency using a **Union-Find (Disjoint Set Union)** algorithm combined with **spatial hashing** for performance optimization.

-Two cuboids are considered face-adjacent when:
-1. One face of cuboid A touches one face of cuboid B (their coordinates match exactly on one axis)
-2. The faces have a positive overlap area (non-zero intersection in the other two dimensions)

-For example, cuboids are adjacent if:
-- Their X faces touch (`a.x2 == b.x1` or `b.x2 == a.x1`) AND they overlap in both Y and Z dimensions
-- Their Y faces touch (`a.y2 == b.y1` or `b.y2 == a.y1`) AND they overlap in both X and Z dimensions
-- Their Z faces touch (`a.z2 == b.z1` or `b.z2 == a.z1`) AND they overlap in both X and Y dimensions

-### Algorithm structure
-1. **Spatial Hashing**: Cuboids are placed into a 3D grid of cells (cell size: 800 units).
-Each cuboid is registered in all cells it overlaps.
-This reduces the comparison space, only cuboids in the same cell need to be checked for adjacency.
-#
-2. **Union-Find**: A Union-Find data structure with path compression and union-by-rank efficiently tracks connected components.
-For each cell, all cuboid pairs are tested for face adjacency, and adjacent cuboids are merged into the same group.
-#
-3. **Group Extraction**: After processing all cells, connected components are extracted.
-Each component represents a group of face-adjacent cuboids rendered with the same material/color.

-### Complexity

-- **Spatial hashing**: O(n) to build, where n is the number of cuboids
-- Approaches O(n) for uniformly distributed cuboids, degrades toward O(n²) for highly clustered data

-## Second approach

 Coordinate-based hash maps and iterative flood-fill

 ### Algorithm structure

-Coordinate Indexing: Instead of spatial grid cells, cuboids are indexed by their exact boundary coordinates on each axis.
+Coordinate Indexing: cuboids are indexed by their exact boundary coordinates on each axis.
 Six hash maps are created—for each axis (X, Y, Z), one map stores cuboids by their minimum coordinate, another by their maximum coordinate.
 This enables O(1) lookup of potential neighbors that could share a face.

 Iterative Flood-Fill: Starting from an unvisited cuboid, the algorithm uses a stack-based flood-fill to discover all connected cuboids.
 For each cuboid, it queries the coordinate maps to find candidates where: